google/tracing-framework/docs/options.md

 file.
 * `streaming`: stream all events to the UI or a file.

+### wtf.trace.format

+The format of the resulting trace data.

+* `binary`: an optimized binary format that's efficient to load and has small file sizes.
+* `json`: a JSON-based file format.
+Sort-of.

 ### wtf.trace.target

 A string value indicating the target for the tracing session.